gaiakodi/gaiamain/common/resource.images.studios.white/readme.txt

 			Someone created a new unofficial version, although it has not been released as a new version number. https://gitlab.com/Lynxstrike/resource-images-studios-coloured/-/blob/main/Decompiled.rar?ref_type=heads
 			The precompiled textures work with unicode/accents, so it was probably compiled by TexturePacker (see below).
-			However, the newer updates of his textures use all lower-case letters and for some reason have has removed many of the icons from v0.0.23.
+			However, the newer updates of his textures use all lower-case letters and for some reason have removed many of the icons from v0.0.23.
 				Eg: "RTÉ" has been removed and only "RTÉ One" and "RTÉ Two" remain.
 			The old/official version should therefore be combined with his new textures to get all the icons.